Five Most Popular Wedding Hairstyles This Year (Updated for 2022)

 Remember fretting about your hair for your high school photo?
 Multiply this a few hundred times when you are ready to choose your wedding hairstyle.
 You want it just right.
 And there are many decisions to be made.
 Updo or loose hair?
 Braids?
 Straight or wavy?

 First, consider your “overall” look.
 Are you going for elegant, boho, retro or modern?
 You want your wedding hairstyle to fit in with your wedding theme.
-Check out the following hairstyles by typing in “hairstyle” for an abundance of inspiration.
+Check out the following wedding hairstyles by typing in “hairstyle” for an abundance of inspiration.

-You can create your wedding hairstyle yourself, or work with a stylist.
+You can create your wedding hairstyle yourself, or work with a hair and makeup stylist.
 Either way, test out your wedding hairstyle prior to your wedding day, preferably fully dressed for the occasion.
 Be assured braids and waves will always have that special allure every bride craves.
 Don’t forget the added attraction of hair accessories that can enhance any wedding hairstyle.

 Hairstyles work best on hair that hasn’t been freshly washing, so don’t shampoo on the morning of your wedding.
 Best to wash your hair a day or so earlier for the best results.
 Begin deep conditioning treatments several weeks before the big day, and color your way no later than two weeks prior, along with a final trim for heading down the aisle.